schlotg/viage-shopping-list/docs/shopping-list-edit.md

 You will note a few small differences.
 * The h3 element in the HTML conditionally renders *Edit* or *Add Item* based on whether there is a params.id element present.

-* There is now an *updateItem()* function that goes out the service and gets the data for the item passed in via the *params* member.
+* There is now an *updateItem()* function that goes out to the service and gets the data for the item passed in via the *params* member.
 This is also called in the constructor when an id is present so the fields can be populated correctly with that item's data.

 * Finally, the save function now has different functionality based on whether the it is in add mode or edit mode.